danielcodes/danielcodes.github.io/_posts/2016-01-30-adding-minimal-icons.md

 comments: true
 ---

-I set out to adding a list of social media icons this last week, I had been postponing the task for a while now and I finally got around doing it.
+I set out to add a list of social media icons this past week, I had been postponing the task for a while now and finally got around doing it.
 It shouldn't have been hard, find icon images and link them up, right?
-Well.. things didn't go as well for me.
-Actually it did work, but there was a pesky little aesthetic detail that drove me a bit crazy.
+Well.. things didn't go so smoothly for me.
+Actually, it did work, but there was a pesky little aesthetic detail that drove me a bit crazy.

-I decided to use Font Awesome for the icons, from its vast collection of icons, I only needed 4.
+I decided to use [Font Awesome](https://fortawesome.github.io/Font-Awesome/) for the icons, from its vast collection of icons, I only needed 4.
 But who knows later on I might create other profiles that might require them, it's nice to have options.

 I chose to be lazy and simply added the provided CDN to my site: